Change the Narrative Fellowship Program

 Ellie

 Ellie (she/her) is a computer science undergraduate student.
 She is concerned about housing insecurity, low wages, sexual harassment and assault, medical care and debt, financial dependence, medication access, and transportation.
-Ellie hopes to gain the skills needed to discuss issues of economic inequality by the end of the Fellowship.
+During her time as a Fellow, Ellie was dedicated to gaining the skills needed to discuss issues of economic inequality.
+She enjoys video games, reading, and exercising.

 Jimeera